 Paragraph III.
 Veto not permitted.
-The Governor shall not have the right to veto any proposal by the General Assembly to amend the Constitution.
+The Governor shall not have the right to veto any proposal by the General Assembly to provide a new Constitution or to amend this Constitution.

 ARTICLE XIV.
 MERIT SYSTEM

 Paragraph I. State Personnel Board.
 A non-salaried State Personnel Board comprised of three citizens of this State, of known interest in the improvement of public administration, shall administer a State Merit System under which state personnel shall be selected on a basis of merit, fitness, and efficiency according to law.
 The members of the State Personnel Board shall be appointed by the Governor with the advice of the Senate.
 The first members shall be appointed for terms of three, five and seven years, respectively, the terms to be designated by the Governor.
 All subsequent appointments shall be for a period of seven years, except unexpired terms.
 No State official or employee shall be a member of the State Personnel Board.